Category: Central

 Figure skater, coach, intern, and now staff—when it comes to Special Olympics New York, Nicole Fess has done it all.

-Currently, Nicole serves as Director of Program for our Central and Southern Tier Regions.
+Currently, Nicole serves as Director of Program for our Genesee Region.
 In this role, she oversees school-age community programs and Unified Champion Schools, helping to expand inclusive sports and educational opportunities across her region.

 Nicole’s journey with Special Olympics began in 2011 in the Genesee Region.
 A lifelong figure skater, she discovered her passion for coaching after being invited to help the Silver Blades Figure Skating Team.
 “They needed an extra coach,” she recalls.
 “I went, and I fell in love.”